 If the records of the CSD are inconsistent with those of a Participant regarding securities deposited by that Participant with the CSD, the records of the CSD are deemed to be correct until the contrary is proved.

-A Participant must keep client information and data for a period of 7 (seven) years.
+A Participant must keep client records as prescribed in the Act at any given time, any relevant legislation or as by depository directive..

-A Participant must ensure that client information and data are protected against any form of damage, destruction, unauthorised access, amendment or sabotage, including but not limited to the following:
+A Participant must ensure that client records are protected against any form of damage, destruction, unauthorised access, amendment or sabotage.

-the full name of the Client;

-the name of the Issuer of the securities;

-the number or nominal amount of securities settled;

-the description of the securities;

-the date of settlement; and

-the details of any pledge, cession or attachment.

 CONFIDENTIAL INFORMATION